15+ Things to Do in Maine in Spring with Kids

 While Acadia National Park is open year-round, the real magic begins in mid-April when the snow melts, and key roads and attractions reopen for the season.

-Starting April 15, 2025, the Hulls Cove Visitor Center will welcome back guests, and scenic spots such as Park Loop Road and Schooner Head Road will start to open and thaw out—weather permitting, of course.
+Starting every year on April 15th the Hulls Cove Visitor Center will welcome back guests, and scenic spots such as Park Loop Road and Schooner Head Road will start to open and thaw out—weather permitting, of course.

 What Opens in April: Hulls Cove Visitor Center (April 15), Park Loop Road, and Schooner Head Road Access.